felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/stop-starting-start-finishing.jpg" position="center" caption="Words to live by." scale="80%">}}

-Choose your book carefully, and do your best not to start another one before you finished your current one.
+Choose your book carefully and do your best not to start another one before you finished your current one.
 Use this as motivation to get through your current book, if needed!

 Personally, shelving  a book without finishing it only leaves me more confused.
-It gives me some pieces of the puzzle, but since I lack pieces I will never see that puzzle to completion.
+It gives me some pieces of the puzzle, but since I lack pieces, I will never see that puzzle to completion.
 Bite the bullet, and finish the books you start, unless they are novels that fail to grab your attention.